netus-rubro/SCP-SL-Discord-Bot/README.md

 ##
 ### Get a bot token

-  You need to got to the [Discord Developer Portal](https://discord.com/developers/applications) then click New Application in the top right corner.
+  You need to go to the [Discord Developer Portal](https://discord.com/developers/applications) then click New Application in the top right corner.

   You can name the bot how ever you want.